 Freeway planning to determine potential future corridors and freeway improvements is conducted well in advance of design and construction.
 Area population growth, future land use, jurisdictional responsibilities and other factors are used to determine the need, feasibility and general location of future freeway improvements.

 The study stage establishes the location (alignment) and basic characteristics (number of lanes, type of traffic interchange, etc.) of a roadway.
 Accompanying this are environmental studies (noise and economic impacts), identification and evaluation of alternatives, general cost estimates, coordination with public and private partners and the determination of feasibility to move to the design phase.

-The design of a roadway involves several stages of detailed engineering and technical review and various levels of approval.
+The design of a roadway involves several stages of detailed engineering and technical review and interim levels of approval.
 Project information is shared and discussed with the public at project milestones and public input is considered in the evaluation of design alternatives, as well as during final design.
 The final design of the roadway is represented in plans and specifications that construction contractors use to prepare construction bids.

 Road construction is based on detailed plans and specifications provided to the contractor following the approved design.
 ADOT continually looks for ways to improve the construction process for maximum efficiency and minimal community impact.
 Once built, a roadway may be improved over time as a result of future studies.